Plainridge Park Casino

 Plainridge Park Casino in Plainville is the only racetrack and slots parlor in Massachusetts.
 It is also the oldest active place to make a bet in the Bay State.
 Harness racing and simulcast wagering have been taking place at Plainridge since 1999.

-PENN Gaming operates Plainridge Park.
+Plainridge Park is operated by PENN Entertainment.
 The casino giant has run the slots and harness races since 2015.
 Plainridge is the lone slots parlor that the state allows under the Expanded Gaming Act, which opened the possibility of casino gambling in Massachusetts in 2011.
 It remains the only live racing track in Massachusetts.

 Plainridge Park Casino Details